-The purchasing department will conduct audits of the departmental p-card process, including appropriate segregation of duties, retention of original receipts in a central location, and the approval process with regard to receipts.
+Procurement services will conduct audits of the departmental p-card process, including appropriate segregation of duties, retention of original receipts in a central location, and the approval process with regard to receipts.

 IX.
 Transaction discrepancies, disputes, and fraud

 Unauthorized transactions to unknown vendors should be reported to the Purchasing Card Administrator immediately.